AEM707/SoMuchGitHubFun/README.md

 * I refuse to join any club that would have me as a member. - Groucho Marx

-"Artificial intelligence is no match for natural stupidity."
+Artificial intelligence is no match for natural stupidity